 The smooth function can only be used in Account Setup > Setup Terms inside of inactivated accounts.

-24 monthly payments of $59.53 and 1 monthly payment of $193.46.
+24 monthly payments of $559.53 and 1 monthly payment of $213.81

-- Smooth Payment Advance – No Round – This will smooth the payment amount over the number of periods you have entered for the loan, without applying a schedule round.
-The Smooth Payment Advance – No Round tool will only work with a whole-number loan term.
+- Smooth Payment Advance – No Round – Smooths the payment amount over the number of periods you have entered for the loan without applying a schedule round.
+This setting will only work with a whole-number loan term.

 In the case of our 24-month loan, if we use the Smooth Payment Advance, we should get a payment schedule of 24 monthly payments of $565.42.

 It’s important to note that the payment amount will not work out perfectly.
-One penny added to each payment of a 24-month loan means that by the end of the loan, the customer will have paid an additional $0.24 on the loan plus, the loan will not accrue interest on the extra money paid.
+One penny added to each payment of a 24-month loan means that by the end of the loan, the customer will have paid an additional $0.24 on the loan.
+Also, the loan will not accrue interest on the extra money paid.
 This means that no matter what payment amount the system calculates, the total amount paid will likely be slightly different than the total interest and principal.
-Because of this, the Smooth Payment Advance option will usually round a small amount off the end of the loan in order to make the last payment uniform.
+Because of this, the Smooth Payment Advance option will usually round a small amount off the end of the loan to make the last payment uniform.